-It's not breaking news that Brooklyn is filled to the brim with babies, so it comes as no surprise that the borough is also home to a plethora of destinations to hit up with a baby in tow from play cafes to drop-in play spaces, where you can play and engage with your baby while meeting other local parents.
+It's not breaking news that Brooklyn is filled to the brim with babies, so it should come as no surprise that the borough is also home to dozens of destinations to hit up with a baby in tow—from play cafes to drop-in play spaces—where you can play and engage with your baby while meeting other local parents.

 Although just hanging out with other caregivers and their babies is awesome, you may be looking to try something a bit more structured and enriching, and Brooklyn certainly delivers on that front too.
 We've rounded up what we think are the best baby classes, where you can introduce your little one to DJing, swimming, and working out—all before she's even spoken her first word.

 Find more NYC classes in our Classes Guide and Directory Listings.

 Kids are just as excited about the music as the parents at Baby DJ School!
 Photo courtesy of the school

 Baby DJ School – Various locations